 You can find a teaching position in larger cities and most rural areas quickly with most certifications if you are willing to go where the jobs are.
 Secondary education teachers in particular are in demand.
 You may also seek a dual certification (i.e. elementary education plus secondary math) to strengthen your credentials.

-- Students admitted to a teacher preparation program must have an ACT of 21 or above OR SAT Combined Critical Reading and Math Score of 990 or above.
+- Students admitted to a teacher preparation program must have ACT scores of 20 or above OR SAT Combined Critical Reading and Math Score of 990 or above.

 - Students must achieve a cumulative GPA of 3.0 or better before admission to student teaching.

-- Students grow as professionals in three areas: values and ethics, content knowledge, and teaching skills.
+- Students grow as professionals in three areas: professional ethics and behaviors, content knowledge, and teaching skills.

 - Students take two sets of Praxis tests.
-The first set, taken before EDUC 200 Introduction to Education, is the CASE basic skills tests in reading, writing, and math.
+The first set, taken early in the program, is the CASE basic skills tests in reading, writing, and math.
 The second set, taken before student teaching, is the Praxis II tests for the program.

-- Students complete a fulltime student teaching semester in the area around OVU.
+- Students complete two fulltime student teaching semesters, with at least one in the area around OVU.
 This allows our faculty members to provide supervision.
+Students usually complete their programs in eight semesters

 Learn more about the Ohio Valley University School of Education today.